kwu5/243_s2024_gran_turismo_app/README.md

 - It can read current/destination coordinate from/to bridge.
 It send North garage coord as defult if you send destination before marking on the map

-### To do

-- Keep update the current coord on app recursively
-- Display car location on app
-- Implement to send 'STOP' from Bridge to driver

 ### To run
 * Install Expo go on your device; Install Expo on your PC.